 Finally, we explore the 'reliability' of fake news.
 Although identifying fake news is challenging, some fake news is potentially less likely to be trusted compared to others, thus weakening the relationship.
-Criticisms of Trump's fake news on the Washington Post website often accuse him of changing his views.19 This criticism is consistently mentioned in the dataset with the term "flip-flop," indicating that this type of fake news is likely to be less trusted.
-In untabulated results, we find that 4% of the received criticisms towards fake news refer to "flip-flop."
-We re-estimate the main regression separately using fake news with only the received criticism of a "flip-flop" and then with fake news without such a comment.
+Criticisms of Trump's fake news on the Washington Post website often accuse him of changing his views.
+This criticism is consistently mentioned in the dataset with the term 'flip-flop,' indicating that this type of fake news is likely to be less trusted.
+In untabulated results, we find that 4% of the received criticisms towards fake news refer to 'flip-flop.'
+We re-estimate the main regression separately using fake news with only the received criticism of a 'flip-flop' and then with fake news without such a comment.
 We expect that there should be no relationship with the use of fake news that received criticism as a 'flip-flop,' since investors are less likely to trust it.
-As shown in columns 4 to 6 in Table 9, we indeed find that the parameter coefficient on fake news is insignificant when using fake news with the 'flip-flop' comment, while it is significant without the 'flip-flop' comment.
-The parameter coefficient of the interaction variable is significant.
+As shown in columns 4-6 in Table 9, we indeed find that the parameter coefficient on fake news is insignificant when using fake news with the 'flip-flop' comment, while it is significant without the 'flip-flop' comment.
+The parameter coefficient of the interaction variable is significant at the 10% level, indicating that the difference in these two parameter coefficients is significant.
 Our evidence thus indicates that the perceived trustworthiness of the fake news influences the magnitude of the relation.

-4.6 Robustness tests
+4.6.
+Robustness tests